|

 As a troop carrier, the Hercules can carry 92 fully armed men, while for airborne operations 64 paratroops can be dispatched in two simultaneous "sticks" through the fuselage side doors.
 Alternatively, 40 paratroops can jump from the rear loading ramp.
 As an air ambulance the aircraft can accommodate 74 stretchers.
 Freight loads that can be parachuted from the aircraft include.
 16 x 1 ton containers or 4 x 8,000 pound platforms or 2 x 16,000 pound platforms or 1 x platform of 30,000 pounds plus.
 Amongst the many combinations of military loads that can be carried in an air landed operation are.
 3 x Ferret scout cars plus 30 passengers or 2 x Land Rovers and 30 passengers or 2 x Gazelle helicopters.

 Of the original 66 C1 aircraft, some 31 were given a fuselage stretch producing the Mark C3.
-The C3 "stretched version" provides an additional 37% more cargo space.
+The C3 "stretched version" provides an additional 37 per cent more cargo space.
 Refuelling probes have been fitted above the cockpit of both variants and some have received radar warning pods under the wing tips.
-This is known as the Hercules K and it would appear that 14 remain in service.
+This is known as the Hercules K and it finally retired from service in late 2013.

 HERCULES C-130J C4/C5